CloakedWayne/Monolith_Gantry_V2-VT/README.md

 ![6](Images/tensioner.png)

 ## What's this?
 This is a performance-oriented, configurable gantry platform for Voron 2.4 and Trident.
-There are 16 (8 + 8) available configurations currently.

 **Available drive configurations:**
 - 2WD